 If your agencies books are a mess, maybe it would be a good idea to outsource your bookkeeping.
 And, even if your agencies books are in good shape, they may not be showing you the information you need in order to make good financial decisions.
 Therefore, it may still be a good idea to outsource your bookkeeping.
 How you arrange your balance sheet can make all the difference in running a successful and profitable business.

-As an example, you own an insurance agency, and you need a certain set of skills in order to meet people, sell insurance, and manage claims.
+and you need a certain set of skills in order to meet people, sell insurance, and manage claims.
 And, if you are good at what you do, you are making money, hiring more people, and perhaps expanding your business.
 Meaning you are very busy and when this is the case, the first thing to suffer is, very commonly, your bookkeeping.
 When this happens, you really don't know how well you are doing and whether or not there are financial problems just around the corner.
 This is an obvious reason to outsource your bookkeeping.
 Knowing your numbers is critical to your overall business health.
-Schedule a session with an Exigo team member to uncover your profit.

 This is where it really pays to outsource your bookkeeping and change the way you look at your balance sheet.
 Here at Exigo Business Solutions, we use a method called Profit First instead of traditional bank accounting.